-A. A range of measures are in place to ensure polling stations are safe places to vote.
+A. A range of measures are in place to ensure all polling stations are safe places to vote.
 These include:

 - sufficient ventilation

 - signs and notices providing public health advice to all those in the polling station

-- one-way system in place where practicable
+- one way system in place where practicable

-- social distancing measures in place
+- physical distancing measures in place

 - hand sanitiser at the entrance and exit

-- request for anyone entering the station to wear a face covering if possible
+- encouraging everyone entering the station to wear a face covering unless exempt

 - regular cleaning of surfaces that are frequently used, including polling booths

-Q. Why aren't you recording details for Test, Trace, Protect?
+Q. Why aren't you recording details for Test and Protect?

-A. There is no legal requirement to collect the details of people entering a polling station for the purpose of voting.
+A. Under health protection regulations we are not required to collect the details of people entering a polling station for the purpose of voting.

-Q. Why is that person allowed in without a face covering/sanitising their hands?
+Q. Why is that person allowed in without a mask/sanitising their hands?